Sato-Tate groups of some weight 3 motives: Modular forms and Hecke characters

 \textbf{Notation}: To avoid potential confusion with the normalized $L$-polynomial coefficients $a_1$ and $a_2$ (and the integer $L$-polynomial coefficients $c_1$ and $c_2$), we generally use $b_n$ (or~$d_n$ or $e_n$) to denote the Fourier coefficients of a modular form $f=f(z)=\sum b_nq^n$, where $q=\exp(2\pi i z)$.
 Unless otherwise indicated, the symbols $\omega$ and $i$ denote, respectively, the third and fourth roots of unity in the upper half plane.

-When possible, we identify specific modular forms by their identifier labels in the LMFDB database of $L$-functions, modular forms, and related objects \cite{LMFDB}.
+When possible, we identify specific modular forms by their labels in the LMFDB database of $L$-functions, modular forms, and related objects \cite{LMFDB}.
 These identifiers are formatted as $N.k.cs$, where $N$ is the level, $k$ is the weight, $c$ is an index indicating the character, and $s$ is an alphabetic string that distinguishes the form from others of the same weight, level, and character.
-The trivial character is always indexed by the label $c=0$, but in this case the identifier is usually abbreviated to $N.ks$.
-(Beware that, as of this writing, the LMFDB does not correctly indicate complex multiplication for modular forms.)
+The trivial character is always indexed by the label $c=1$.